-Russian Military Is Repeating Mistakes in Eastern Ukraine, U.S. Says
+Russian military is repeating mistakes in eastern Ukraine, U.S. says

 In Ukraine, he established a more streamlined process.
 Russian pilots began coordinating with troops on the ground toward a similar objective in the eastern region of Donbas, and Russian units were talking to one another about shared goals.

-But the invasion is not “proceeding particularly differently in the east than in the west because they haven’t been able to change the character of the Russian army,” said Frederick W. Kagan, a senior fellow and director of the Critical Threats Project at the American Enterprise Institute.
+But the invasion is not “proceeding particularly differently in the east than in the west because they haven’t been able to change the character of the Russian army,” said Frederick Kagan, a senior fellow and director of the Critical Threats Project at the American Enterprise Institute.
 “There are some deep flaws in the Russian army that they could not have repaired in the last few weeks even if they had tried.
 The flaws are deep and fundamental.”

 The Ukrainians, after seven years of training alongside troops from the United States and other NATO countries, follow the more Western method and have proved particularly agile at adapting to circumstances, U.S. military officials said.